thehanggit/Fetch/Reports.md

 ORDER BY
     total_spend DESC
 LIMIT
-    5
+    1
 ```
 </details>

 ### VI.
 Which brand has the most transactions among users who were created within the past 6 months?
 Chose distinct `receipt_id` for each item and calculate the count.
-Similar to question 5, the top 1st item is banana, which has no brand.
+The top 1st item is banana, which has no brand according to `description`.
 So we chose top 2nd: **Thindust** as the answer.
 | BRAND_NAME |DESCRIPTION | TRANSACTION_COUNT |
 | ------- | ----------- | ---------- |
 |NULL | Yellow Bananas | 113 |